allen-legged-robot/mamba_fly/README.md

 #### Download and set up our dataset

-The training dataset is available as `data.zip` (2.5GB, 3.4GB unzipped) from the [Datashare](https://upenn.app.box.com/v/ViT-quad-datashare).
+The training dataset is available as `data.zip` (2.5GB, 3.4GB unzipped) from the [Datashare](https://upenn.app.box.com/v/ViT-quad-datashare) (pw: vitfly2025).
 Make some necesary directories and unzip this data (this may take some time):
 ```
 mkdir -p training/datasets/data training/logs
 unzip <path/to/data.zip> -d training/datasets/data